distillpub/post--deconv-checkerboard/index.md

 which uses stride 2 size 4 deconvolutions, as an example.)

 There's probably a lot of factors at play here.
-One issue may be with the discriminator and its gradients, which we'll discuss more later.
+One issue, in the case of GANs, may be with the discriminator and its gradients, which we'll discuss more later.
 But a big part of the problem seems to be deconvolution.
 At best, deconvolution is fragile because it is very easily represents artifact creating functions, even when the size is carefully chosen.
 At worst, creating artifacts is the default behavior of deconvolution.